MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -ProgramRunType

-Specifies the logon conditions that are necessary for the program to run.
+Specify the logon conditions that are necessary for the program to run.
+The default value is `OnlyWhenUserIsLoggedOn`.
-The acceptable values for this parameter are:

-- OnlyWhenNoUserIsLoggedOn
-- OnlyWhenUserIsLoggedOn
-- WhetherOrNotUserIsLoggedOn

-The default setting is OnlyWhenUserIsLoggedOn.

 ```yaml
 Type: ProgramRunType